Score-based calibration testing for multivariate forecast distributions

 The meteorological literature traditionally focuses on graphical diagnostic checks rather than on statistical testing.
 The usual diagnostic check for calibration of multivariate distributional forecasts proposed by \cite{GneitingEtAl2008} consists of two steps: First, a so-called prerank function is applied to reduce the dimension from $d$ to 1.
 Second, a univariate PIT or a rank histogram is constructed from these univariate quantities and checked visually for uniformity.
-Two popular prerank functions aim for a generalization of the univariate PIT: The multivariate rank histogram or Copula-PIT (\citealp{GneitingEtAl2008}; \citealp{ZiegelGneiting2014}) and the average rank histogram (\citealp{ThorarinsdottirEtAl2016}).
-Like the tests in the econometric literature, they reduce to the univariate PIT for the case $d = 1$. \cite{wilks2017} and \cite{thorarinsdottir2018} provide overviews and comparisons of different prerank functions, while \cite{ziegel2015} discusses them from a theoretical perspective. \cite{GneitingEtAl2008} also propose an alternative approach: They suggest to check standard uniformity of the Box density ordinate transform (BOT) by \cite{Box-80}.
+Two popular prerank functions aim for a generalization of the univariate PIT: The multivariate rank histogram or Copula-PIT (\citealp{GneitingEtAl2008}; \citealp{ZiegelGneiting2014}) and the average rank histogram (\citealp{ThorarinsdottirEtAl2016}). \cite{wilks2017} and \cite{thorarinsdottir2018} provide overviews and comparisons of different prerank functions, while \cite{ziegel2015} discusses them from a theoretical perspective. \cite{GneitingEtAl2008} also propose an alternative approach: They suggest to check standard uniformity of the Box density ordinate transform by \cite{Box-80}.

-Apparently, the only approach to testing calibration of multivariate probabilistic forecasts not making use of the PIT in some form stems from the biometric literature: \cite{WeiEtAl2017} compute the expectation of the David-Sebastiani (1999) score for multivariate normal forecast distributions.
-In an unconditional test, they compare the average expected score under the forecast distribution to the average realized score.
-In an alternative, regression-based test they regress realized on expected scores.
-While theoretically appealing, the tests are only valid under restrictive assumptions under the null hypothesis, namely independent and identically distributed (IID) normal random vectors.